mb0/xelf-go/doc/value_types.md

 Problem
 -------

-We don't use the most generic kind for literal values and rely to heavily on an expression context for type annotations.
+We don't use the most generic kind for literal values and rely too heavily on an expression context for type annotations.
 For example we currently use lit.Str as default to the char value the literal expression type to hold the more general char type.
 So if we parse json obj with a time or uuid encoded as strings and pass the value to a program, then it cannot know the original type without